 What a wonderful contrast!
 In a world where our country is seeing terrible hatred between two communities, especially Hindu and Muslim, we see a Muslim man serving 100 Hindu families.
 In a world where there is growing hatred for a specific community and they are being targeted as terrorists, there is this man who has given all his luxuries of life and sitting deep in the forest and doing the work that Government and all of us should have done.

-One community cannot be terrorist, maybe a few from them but definitely not all.
+One community cannot be terrorist, maybe a few of them but definitely not all.
 We need to change our mindset and understand the real meaning of terrorism and people associated with it.
-Muslims—the real ones—round the globe are doing awesome work and Mustukhan is the best example I have come across.
+Muslims—the real ones—around the globe are doing awesome work and Mustukhan is the best example I have come across.

 We talked about their dreams, needs, wants and to my surprise; their wants are just so simple and basic.
 They have mini-menu of life.
 They love and seek love and love only.
-They’re often afraid of being wiped off by the greedy corporate and politicians.
-Youth, both girls and boys, asked us various questions about our mission and the outside world.
+They’re often afraid of being wiped off by the greedy corporations and politicians.
+Youth, both girls, and boys, asked us various questions about our mission and the outside world.
 I found them to be very sensitive and compassionate.
-After the camp fire, we had delicious food prepared by the ladies of the house.
-There was some dance and songs to accompany the dinner.
+After the campfire, we had delicious food prepared by the ladies of the house.
+There were some dance and songs to accompany the dinner.